Trusted Signatures CLI

 • TS_API_KEY_ID: Your API key ID from Trusted Signatures

-API Key
+API Key:

 The API Key is how we authenticate that a signing request came from you.
 It is imperative that you store the key securely; if you even suspect that someone unauthorized might have accessed your API key, disable it immediately and generate a new one.
-API keys are available at trusted-signing.com free of charge.
+API keys are available at trusted-signatures.com free of charge.

 The CLI sends an SHA-256 digest of the PDF along with an authentication token to our servers, which generate the CMS.
 The CLI must have outbound internet access to our API (https://api.trusted-signatures.com) on port 443.